zannloo/tp/docs/UserGuide.md

 <box type="warning">

-As Albert Einstein wisely said, "A person who never made a mistake never tried anything new"
+As Albert Einstein wisely said, "A person who never made a mistake never tried anything new".
 </box>

 At ProfBook, we wholeheartedly believe that mistakes are part of the learning journey.
 We are here to support